ashachakre0906/social-network-api/README.md

 ![License Badge](https://img.shields.io/badge/License-MIT-orange)

 ## Description
-Your challenge is to build an API for a social network web application where users can share their thoughts, react to friends’ create thoughts, and a friend list. we are using Express.js for routing, a MongoDB database, and the Mongoose ODM.Additionally,we are using JavaScript date library of your choice or the native JavaScript Date object to format timestamps.
+Your challenge is to build an API for a social network web application where users can share their thoughts, react to friends and create thoughts, add/remove a friend. we are using Express.js for routing, a MongoDB database, and the Mongoose ODM.Additionally,we are using JavaScript date library or the native JavaScript Date object to format timestamps.

 ## [Solution URL](https://github.com/ashachakre0906/social-network-api)